-Reporting Requirements:
+Reporting Requirements

-- Representatives of Environmental Health and Safety are authorized to document unsafe acts, advise employee's supervisor, and stop unsafe work from continuing. - Supervisors may counsel or take other corrective action to address failure to adhere to guidelines of this program. - Employees shall report any safety concerns to their supervisors and/or Environmental Health and Safety.
+- Representatives of Environmental Health and Safety are authorized to document unsafe acts, advise employee's supervisor, and stop unsafe work from continuing. - Supervisors may counsel or take - other corrective action to address failure to adhere to guidelines of this program. - Employees shall report any safety concerns to their supervisors and/or Environmental Health and Safety.

-Training:
+Training

-All university employees who work with compressed gases shall receive either instructor led or online training in the safe use of these devices.
-The training program includes but is not limited to:
+All University employees who work with compressed gases shall receive training online in the safe use of these devices.
+The BioRAFT training program includes but is not limited to:

-- Information of the different types of compressed gas cylinders. - How hazards are to be controlled engineering controls, administrative controls (use of caps, restraints, regulators), personal protective equipment (PPE). - Policies and procedures for working with compressed gas cylinders. - Enforcement of rules and corrective actions to be taken for noncompliance. - Documentation of training.
+- Information on the different types of compressed gas cylinders. - How hazards are to be controlled engineering controls, administrative controls (use of caps, restraints, regulators), personal protective equipment (PPE). - Policies and procedures for working with compressed gas cylinders. - Documentation of training